developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 <b>Switch layouts with taps or swipes</b>:
 <img alt="" style="height:350px" src="sample_1.png"/>
+_The Tab bar automatically hides away when spelling suggestions appear, maximizing screen space for applications_.
 <br>

 <b>Scan directly with the Barcode tab</b> to collect data where and when it's needed: